uludag/hspsdb-indexer/readme.md

 # HSPs-db indexer

-This repository includes scripts for Elasticsearch indexing of sequence similarity search results, either in NCBI-BLAST xml/json formats or in SAM/BAM formats.
+This repository includes scripts for Elasticsearch/MongoDB indexing of sequence similarity search results, either in NCBI-BLAST xml/json formats, tabular format, or in SAM/BAM formats.

 ## History and project structure

-Initial effort of the project was writing shell and JavaScript scripts for BLAST xml2/json files.
+Initial effort of the project was for BLAST xml/json files.
 Later we wanted to support for SAM Sequence Alignment/Map format, using JAVA HTSJDK library.
-Later we have found pybam library as an alternative for reading BAM files and have started adding Python scripts to the project.
+Later we have found pybam and pysam libraries as alternatives for reading SAM/BAM files and have started adding Python scripts to the project.
 For this reason project is not a pure Java, Python or JavaScript project.
 We have project files for all these 3 languages; _pom.xml_, _setup.py_,